What Is Solo Polyamory — And Is It for You?

 3. You Despise Social Institutions

-People are so eager to get that stamp of approval that they will end a perfectly fine relationship just because the other person is not game.
+People are so eager to get that stamp of approval that they will end a perfectly fine relationship just because the other person is not ready to get hitched.

 It is a case of form over function.
 We would rather adorn ourselves with the trappings of marriage (“Look at that ring!”) than actually be in love with somebody.